 Trigger Warning: This post and the book referenced in it can be triggering for anyone with experience of domestic violence, child abuse, or sexual abuse.
 Please use care.

 Unfortunately, I understand what it’s like to be in an abusive relationship.
-We think of home as our safe place, but for too many of us it’s not safe.
-I’ve been out of that relationship for 13 years.
+We think of home as our safe place, but for too many of us, it’s not safe.
+I’ve been out of that relationship for 15 years.
 I’m still trying to heal from it.
-The impact on my children has been heart-breaking.
+The impact on my children has been heart-breaking and continues to this day.

-We tend to think that domestic violence only affects the partner/children being abused.
-In reality, violence at home impacts our whole society in ever widening circles.
+We think domestic violence only affects the partner/children being abused.
+In reality, violence at home impacts our whole society in ever-widening circles.
 According to a 2017 report by Everytown for Gun Safety, 54% of the mass shootings in the US started as family violence.

-Next, Rachel Louise Snyder in her book No Visible Bruises: What We Don’t Know About Domestic Violence Can Kill Us explores in detail the following facts.
+Rachel Louise Snyder in her book No Visible Bruises: What We Don’t Know About Domestic Violence Can Kill Us, explores in detail the following facts.

 - The single biggest risk of domestic murder is prior domestic violence.

-- Women are at greatest risk of being killed when they try to leave an abuser.
+- Women are at the greatest risk of being killed when they try to leave an abuser.

 - If a man is willing to strangle you, he will kill you one day.